About this subject

 |Fees||Look up fees|

 Private sector involvement in the financing, delivery and operation of public infrastructure is nothing new; it is, however, constantly evolving.
 The public appetite for social and economic infrastructure is insatiable, yet must constantly be tempered by economic constraints.
 Alongside the increasingly sophisticated and internationalised market for funding and technical capacity, there has been in recent years a renewed focus upon the policy bases for public private partnerships (PPPs) by governments and the broader community.
-Navigating all this in its legal context is one of the great ongoing challenges faced by the construction industry and its legal advisers.
-This subject, taught by two leaders in the field who bring a wealth of experience to the classroom, is designed to equip students to respond to this challenge.
+Navigating all this in its legal context is one of the great ongoing challenges faced by the infrastructure industry and its legal advisers.
+This subject, taught by a leader in the field who brings a wealth of experience to the classroom, is designed to equip students to respond to this challenge.

 Principal topics include: